rakelley/rakelley/views/posts/2015_06_03_deploying-sinatra-microsites-with-git.md

 rvm use VERSION@GEMSET --install --create
 ```

-replacing the version with your version number and the gemset with your chosen
+replacing the `VERSION` with your version number and the `GEMSET` with your
-gemset name, e.g.
+chosen gemset name, e.g.

 ```bash
 rvm use 2.2.2@my_project --install --create